alinex/node-book/doc/quality.md

 # Quality Standards

+## Goals

+These are seen as goals meaning not every goal may be reached or completely reached.

 ### Functionality

 Everything which is possible in the web should be allowed.
 The range should be kept wide but implemented a short range first.